 The SWI-Prolog version of this predicate can also be used to split atoms by instantiating Separator and Atom as shown below.
 We kept this functionality to simplify porting old SWI-Prolog code where this predicate was called concat_atom/3.

-'''
+When used in mode (-,+,+), Separator must be a non-empty atom.
+See also split_string/4.

 ?- atomic_list_concat(L, -, 'gnu-gnat').

-'''